How To Conduct a Gap Analysis in Project Management

 This exercise is a way of assessing the financial health of a project or a company.

-Provide a reliable inventory
+Enable a reliable inventory of fixtures

-Compensating and rectifying the consequences of deviations
+Compensate and rectify the consequences of deviations

 Analyze to correct